ArcQ/DoublyLinkedListJS/README.md

 1. callback (required), returns true if you want to continue (return true to apply to all nodes)
 2. isForward: true for forwards iteration(required) or false backwards iteration
 3. starting node
+4. ifCircular: true if you want tail's next to be head, head's prev to be tail
-4. arg: optional, if you need to plug arguments into callback
+5. arg: optional, if you need to plug arguments into callback

 ```javascript
 function Iterate(){